 Most security cameras on the market have an HD 1080p resolution.
 That has become a standard.
 You will also find security cameras with 4MP, 5MP, or even higher resolutions.

 However, the question you should be asking yourself is if your security system can handle the resolution.
 For instance, as DVRs are connected to all the cameras via a separate cable, proper encoding and storage depend on its processing power.
 Along with that, the video quality and resolution also depend on the cable.
-Coaxial cables do a below-average job, whereas PoE cables are masters of ensuing no degradation of video quality during transmission.
+Coaxial cables do a below-average job, whereas PoE cables are masters of ensuring no degradation of video quality during transmission.

 Storage is a big concern.
 If you want to set up multiple security cameras at your home/office, this should be your first worry.
 You might know people who missed out on footage from the very moment burglars made entry into their homes.
 This usually happens if your security camera runs out of storage, if you forget to delete older footage to make space for newer ones, or if you forget to upgrade your storage capacity.